 Insurance eligibility verification is a multi-step process that requires multiple logins to disparate systems of record to verify information given by a single patient.
 When done manually, this process could consume numerous hours within a week, significantly impeding prompt patient care.

-AutomationEdge’s RPA solution comes with intelligent document processing and an AI-enabled bot solution to automate the insurance eligibility verification process and addresses this challenge entirely.
+AutomationEdge’s AI solution comes with intelligent document processing capabilities that can address the insurance eligibility verification challenges and help healthcare providers.
 It eliminates the necessity of navigating various record systems to initiate timely care and ensure accurate reimbursements.
-Using AutomationEdge’s RPA bot enterprises can-
+Using AutomationEdge’s AI bot enterprises can-

 - Read the patient insurance information using OCR, and Machine Learning(ML) like member ID and Date of Birth from the scanned card